Interior project workflow: stages, optimizations, and mistakes

 |

-Flow isn't always linear |
+The workflow is not always linear |

 Adaptability increases efficiency and reduces risks in any interior project. |